Are you a Canadian resident or citizen and wondering who needs a US bank account?

-With a US bank account, you avoid expensive transaction fees anytime you use your debit card and from the stress of converting paper CAD to USD.
+With a US bank account, you avoid expensive transaction fees anytime you use your debit card and save yourself from the stress of converting CAD to USD.

 The challenge is how to find the best US bank account for your specific needs.
 You are about to find out.
 Read on!

 - Reasons a Canadian Might Need a US Bank Account